COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Aug" >}}

+* Our paper on "Multidimensional Resource Fragmentation-Aware Virtual Network Embedding for IoT Applications in MEC Networks" has been accepted to IEEE Internet of Things Journal.
+Congratulations to Yingying!
+Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> August 1

+{{< /tab >}}

 {{< tab "Jun" >}}

 * Shasha and Xiaotian have successfully secured their Exeter-CSC PhD studentships and will join us this fall.
 Congratulations to them both, and warm welcome to join COLA laboratory this September. <i class='fa fa-calendar' style='font-size:19px'></i> June 22